Cobalt blue

-Cobalt blue is a blue pigment made by sintering cobalt(II) oxide with aluminum(III) oxide (alumina) at 1200 °C. Chemically, cobalt blue pigment is cobalt(II) oxide-aluminium oxide, or cobalt(II) aluminate, CoAl2O4.
+Cobalt blue is a blue pigment made by sintering cobalt(II) oxide with aluminium(III) oxide (alumina) at 1200 °C. Chemically, cobalt blue pigment is cobalt(II) oxide-aluminium oxide, or cobalt(II) aluminate, CoAl2O4.
 Cobalt blue is lighter and less intense than the (iron-cyanide based) pigment Prussian blue.
-It is extremely stable and historically has been used as a coloring agent in ceramics (especially Chinese porcelain), jewelry, and paint.
-Transparent glasses are tinted with the silica-based cobalt pigment smalt.
+It is extremely stable, and has historically been used as a coloring agent in ceramics (especially Chinese porcelain), jewelry, and paint.
+Transparent glasses are tinted with the silica-based cobalt pigment "smalt".

 Historical uses and production

+Ores containing cobalt have been used since antiquity as pigments to give a blue color to porcelain and glass.
 Cobalt blue in impure forms had long been used in Chinese porcelain.
+In 1742, Swedish chemist Georg Brandt showed that the blue color was due to a previously unidentified metal, cobalt.
 The first recorded use of cobalt blue as a color name in English was in 1777.
-It was independently discovered as a pure alumina-based pigment by Louis Jacques Thénard in 1802.
+It was independently discovered as an alumina-based pigment by Louis Jacques Thénard in 1802.
 Commercial production began in France in 1807.
 The leading world manufacturer of cobalt blue in the nineteenth century was Benjamin Wegner's Norwegian company Blaafarveværket ("blue colour works" in Dano-Norwegian).
-Germany also was famous for production of it, especially the blue colour works (Blaufarbenwerke) in the Ore Mountains of Saxony.
+Germany was also famous for production of it, especially the blue colour works (Blaufarbenwerke) in the Ore Mountains of Saxony.

+Cobalt glass is used decoratively, and also as an optical filter to remove or hide certain visible colors.